 And then there is my friend Kelly who also makes savory delicious meals.
 You can find her on Eatpicks where she also has a Christmas recipe category.
 She has Italian blood running through her vein so need I say more?
 You will have so much fun planning your dinner with her recipes and Mels.

 I hope your holiday breakfast, lunch, brunch, or dinner turns out amazing.
 And I hope this table sets the perfect ambiance for your Christmas season party.
+If you want more Christmas inspiration, check out this post Spice up your Holidays with the latest 2023 Christmas Decor Trends.
 Merry Christmas, have fun, and enjoy your event!

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION